discoverygarden/foxml/scripts/README.md

 ### Metadata Export
 Script to export all objects within the repository that contain a specified metadata datastream ID, saving results as XML.

+### FOXML Export
+Script to export FOXML archival objects from a Fedora repository given a list of PIDs.

 ### Datastream Updater
 Script to inject a binary into an archival FOXML as base64 encoded data within a datastream.